-The list below shares 21 recipes that are made during Gudi Padwa.
-This year Gudi Padwa is celebrated on 6th april 2019. wishing all readers a happy and prosperous Gudi Padwa festival.
+The list below shares 21 popular recipes that are made during Gudi Padwa.
+This year Gudi Padwa is celebrated on 25th March 2020.
+Wishing all readers a happy and prosperous Gudi Padwa festival.

 2. Kothimbir vadi recipe – kothimbir is the marathi word for coriander leaves.
 Kothimbir vadi are basically coriander fritters.
 The chickpea flour batter having coriander leaves and spices is steamed first and then cut into wedges and then fried till crisp.